AniMani05/LLM-Prompting-Entity-Recognition/README.md

 # Entity Recognition Using an LLM API

-This repository provides an overview of a project where an **LLM API** was prompted for the task of **entity recognition**.
+This repository provides an overview of a project designed for a class, where an **LLM API** was prompted for the task of **entity recognition**.
 The project focuses on effectively interacting with a language model API to identify entities in text, while exploring the impact of different demonstration modes and shot variations on model performance.

 ---